-JP van der Walt joined the Jaguars in Augusta 2016 and is in his third season as the top assistant coach for both Division I men’s and women’s golf programs at Augusta University.
+JP van der Walt joined the Jaguars in August 2016 and enters his fourth season in 2019-20 as the top assistant coach for both Division I men’s and women’s golf programs at Augusta University.

 From Plettenberg Bay, South Africa, van der Walt comes from a golf family with ties to the PGA Tour and has experience coaching in the NCAA.
 He aide’s men’s head golf coach Jack O’Keefe and women’s head golf coach Caroline Hegg with all aspects of their respective programs.

 Van der Walt helped guide both the men’s and women’s teams to the NCAA Regional Tournaments in his first season in 2016-17, while each squad earned a top 50 national ranking.

 He joined the Jaguars after spending two seasons as a graduate assistant coach for the Columbus State University men's golf program in Columbus, Ga.
 He returned to CSU as a coach after finishing up his playing career as a CSU Cougar in 2009. van der Walt is fresh off a 2015-16 Peach Belt Conference Championship where he helped coach the Cougars to the title.
 That same season, CSU received the PBC Sportsmanship Award.

 During his time in Columbus van der Walt took home the individual title at the Rollins Invitational in 2008 and was a member of the 2009 CSU team that finished in third place at the National Championship.
 He was also selected to the All-Peach Belt Conference team in 2008.